chainguard-dev/edu/content/open-source/wolfi/building-a-wolfi-package.md

 Once you have the key, you can run the `build` command.
 A few explanations before you hit the keyboard:

-- **Building as root:** building packages require you to run melange as root, thus the `--privileged` parameter.
+- **Building as root:** building packages require you to run melange as root, meaning you must include the `--privileged` parameter.
 - **Volumes:** here we set up **two** volumes: the current folder is shared with the /work location in the container, so that the packages generated will be available in your local system at the ./packages location.
 The second volume shares the `/tmp/melange_out` location in the container with your `/tmp` folder, so that you can have access to melange's working files even when the build fails.
-This helps a lot with debugging!
+This helps a lot with debugging.
 - **Architecture:** limit the build to your own system's architecture while you are developing the package, this will make the build faster and avoid issues.
 - **Signing key:** remember this key will be required later as well, when you install the package in a container image using apko.